-Peenemunde (translated to "River Mouth") is a municipality located on the Baltic Sea island of Usedom, Vorpommern-Greifswald district (Mecklenburg-Vorpommern, Germany).
-It covers a total area of approx 24,97 km2 (9,64 ml2) and has a population of around 250 people (2015 census).
+Peenemunde (translated "River Mouth") is a Baltic Sea port town on Usedom Island's northwestern part, and in Mecklenburg-Vorpommern state (Germany).
+It covers a total area of approx 25 km2 (10 ml2) and has population under 500.

-- During the World War II, the area was involved in the production of V-2 rocket, until the production was relocation to Nordhausen.
-The docks of the village were used for the ships that recovered the wreckage V-2 from test launches over Baltic Sea.
+- During WW2 (1939-1945) the Peenemunde area was involved in the production of V-2 rockets, until it was relocated to Nordhausen am Harz (Thuringia, Germany).
+The docks were used by the ships that recovered the wreckage V-2 from test launches over Baltic Sea.

-- The post-war port of Peenemunde was a Soviet naval base until it was turned over to East Germany's armed forces in 1952.
-Initially, the seaport facilities were used by the East German Seepolizei after new facilities for police motorboats were built.
-On December 1, 1956 the headquarters of First Fleet of East German Volksmarine was established at port of Peenemünde.
+- Post-war Port Peenemunde was a Soviet naval base until it was turned over to East Germany in 1952.
+Initially, seaport facilities were used by East German Seepolizei building new facilities for police motorboats construction.

-- The birthplace of contemporary rocket science is now displayed at Peenemünde Historical Technical Museum, WWII museum on European Route of Industrial Heritage which opened in 1992 in the power station of former Army Testing Site and the area of WWII power station (today part of the village).
-Exhibits include V-1 and V-2.
+- The birthplace of modern rocket science is now displayed at Peenemunde Historical Technical Museum, opened in 1992 in the former Army Testing Site's power station.
+Exhibits include V-1 and V-2 rockets.

 The Peenemunde cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Peenemunde, Usedom Island, Germany.